teighanmiller/HorizonZeroDawn_RAG/README.md

 The purpose of **HorizonZeroDawn_RAG** is to create a system that:

 - Ingests knowledge (e.g. lore, character info, game mechanics) about _Horizon Zero Dawn_.
+All knowledge is from the Horizon Wiki: https://horizon.fandom.com/wiki/Horizon_Wiki
 - Allows user queries (e.g. “Tell me the backstory of Rost,” or “How do machines evolve over time in the game?”).
 - Retrieves relevant documents/passages from the stored knowledge.
 - Feeds retrieved info into a language model to generate coherent, informed, context-aware answers.